Lavender – Why & How to Prune

 Plant Retail – Buyers Beware

-Planting season starts as early as one can get a shovel into the ground.
-Okanagan and Shuswap garden centers and nurseries annually open at the beginning of April and that is the time to go and get plants.
-Garden centers load up their yards with fresh greens and by the middle of May, they are usually fully stocked.
-Later in the season and especially when it gets hot, putting plants into the ground is not ideal for their health and future development.
+Plant Retail – Buyers Beware: Planting season starts as early as one can get a shovel into the ground.
+Okanagan and Shuswap garden centres and nurseries annually open at the beginning of April and that is the time to go and get plants.
+By the middle of May, they are usually fully stocked.
+Later in the season and especially when it gets hot, plants get stressed and their health and future development maybe compromised.

 Plant Problems – Canker Disease